BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 -    In some cases Banco de Portugal will directly contact the firm to validate the information.

-Every year around the month of June, after the quality control process takes place, BPLIM creates a data freeze.
-The most recent version of the data was extracted on June 2019.
+Every year around the month of June, after the quality control process takes place, BPLIM creates a data freeze. **The most recent version of the data was extracted on June 2021 and includes data from 2006 to 2019.
+The data for firms with fiscal period different from the civil year or firms with a significant delay in the delivery of IES are not yet included in the most recent year available.**

 [^6]: According to Decree-Law no. 8/2007, the reporting of financial statements is mandatory for Commercial Companies, Civil Companies under a commercial form, European Public Limited Liability Companies, Public Companies, Foreign Companies with permanent representation in Portugal and Individual Limited Liability Establishments.